Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 The first thing you need to do is install and activate the Location Weather plugin.
 For more details, see our step-by-step guide on how to install a WordPress plugin.

-Location Weather gets its forecasts from an online weather service called OpenWeather.
+Location Weather gets its real-time forecasts from an online weather service called OpenWeather.
 To access OpenWeather, you will need to create an API key and then add it to the plugin’s settings.

 To create a key, go to Location Weather » Settings in the WordPress dashboard.
 Here, click on the ‘Get API key’ link.